 This cost measure would provide a basis to value each enabling service individually and/or in total, allowing each grantee to determine the baseline, trends, and goals for their program.
 Increases in service levels per patient may result in increased “average cost per patient,” while increases in the total number of patients served within the same staffing and cost structure will result in lower “average cost per patient,” indicating improved efficiency.

 Calculation: Total Cost for Enabling Services / Unduplicated Enabling Patient

-The migrant-specific performance measures discussed here are not meant to replace the BPHC required core measures, and will not be required for MHCs.
-They are intended only as suggested supplemental measures for MHCs.
+NOTE: The migrant-specific performance measures discussed here are not meant to replace the BPHC-required core measures, and are not required for Migrant Health Centers.
+They are intended only as suggested supplemental measures.